 A corporate bond has a conversion ratio of 10:1 and is purchased for $900

-The investor could profit from the conversion if the common stock price rose above $90.
-They’re basically buying a “10-pack of stocks” for $900.
-Let’s break it down on a per share basis:
+The investor can profit from conversion if the common stock price rises above $90.
+Conceptually, they’re buying a “10-pack” of shares for $900.
+On a per-share basis:

-If the market price of the common stock rises above $90, the investor will profit from converting.
+If the market price of the common stock rises above $90, converting creates a profit opportunity.

 A corporate bond maintains a conversion ratio of 10:1 and is purchased for $900.
 After a few years, the common stock price rises to $120.
 What is the profit if the bond is converted and the common shares are sold?